JakkuSakura/freqtrade/docs/stoploss.md

 So this parameter will tell the bot how often it should update the stoploss order.
 The default value is 60 (1 minute).
 This same logic will reapply a stoploss order on the exchange should you cancel it accidentally.

+### stoploss_on_exchange_retry_interval

+When a stoploss order cannot be placed (for example due to an exchange rate limit response), `stoploss_on_exchange_retry_interval` defines how long Freqtrade should wait before trying again.
+The value is expressed in seconds and defaults to `10`.
+Increasing this value can help to avoid repeated order attempts that might trigger additional rate limits on the exchange.

 ### stoploss_price_type

 !!!
 Warning "Only applies to futures"